Panama City, Panama

 When we asked expats and global nomads about the quality of medical care in Panama City, they replied:

 "Health care in Panama exemplifies that of a small, developing country.
 The public system is very hit-or-miss, ranging from bad to terrible.
-The private system is adequate, but expensive for those coming from countries with universal health care systems," said one expat living in Panama City.
+The private system is adequate, but expensive for those coming from countries with universal health care systems," commented one expat who moved to Panama City.

 Are healthcare and health insurance expensive in Panama City?

 "Health care is excellent, in private hospitals, with excellent doctors, specialists, surgeons, nurses, etc....and price are cheaper than the USA.
-A Healthcare plan here (we are with Cigna but there are many other companies to choose from) covers us, my wife and I, in Panama and worldwide for a fraction of USA health plan cost so Healthcare is very affordable in Panama," said one expat living in Panama City.
+A Healthcare plan here (we are with Cigna but there are many other companies to choose from) covers us, my wife and I, in Panama and worldwide for a fraction of USA health plan cost so Healthcare is very affordable in Panama," commented one expat living in Panama City, Panama.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.